ant4x/smartbrain/README.md

-**SmartBrain Face recognition app**
+# SmartBrain Face recognition app
 the project is in the process of development

-SEE THE CURRENT STATE: https://ant4x.github.io/smartbrain
+**SEE THE CURRENT STATE**: https://ant4x.github.io/smartbrain